 An IRS Enrolled Agent is a Federally Authorised Tax Practitioner, enabling them to represent taxpayers before the IRS, sign tax returns, and provides confidentiality privilege.
 IRS Enrolled Agents must go through a series of examinations to prove their competency, and also maintain continuing education.

-Do New Zealand and Australia have Tax Treaties with the USA?
+Does Australia have a Tax Treaty with the USA?

 Is there a $100,000 US tax filing threshold?